brightzonedev/react-plasma-table/README.md

 ### React plasma table

 - ✅ Super simple and intuitive API
-- ✅ Semantically opinionated rendered tables vs modern customizeable tables - the choice is yours
+- ✅ Semantically opinionated rendered tables
 - ✅ Perfect for small and large projects
 - ✅ Written in Typescript
 - ✅ Sortable out of the box